Prashanna21/logical-task-vrit/README.md

 # SetUp Instruction
-  Cone The Repo Using: git clone https://github.com/Prashanna21/logical-task-vrit Change the directory using: cd logical-task-vrit Install NPM packages using: npm i
+  Cone The Repo Using: git clone https://github.com/Prashanna21/logical-task-vrit <br>
+  Change the directory using: cd logical-task-vrit Install NPM packages using: npm i
   Run The Code using: npm run dev